LUZ MARINO

 I meditate on how the coincidence of being in the right place at the right time can change the course of an experience for anyone.

-Al was a successful man who accomplished his purpose using his God-given talents for doing what he loved, and that let him leave an indelible mark on all who enjoyed his food.
+Al was a successful man who accomplished his purpose using his God-given talents, doing what he loved, and that led him to leave an indelible mark on all who enjoyed his food.